Table of Contents

 Qualified plan holders pay taxes during the year of the sale of shares.
-If you don’t satisfy the timing, you pay ordinary income tax.
-Capital gain rates are lower than ordinary income tax rates.
+If you don’t satisfy the timing, you pay ordinary income tax, and capital gain rates are lower than ordinary income tax rates.

 How The Tax Treatment Works

 Significantly, the qualifying disposition occurs in the year when the stock was sold and is taxed accordingly.
 The taxation of income discount from market value is at a higher rate.
-If you hold the shares short term, your income from its sale will be treated as ordinary income and treated at a higher tax rate.
+If you hold the shares short-term, your income from its sale will be treated as ordinary income and treated at a higher tax rate.
 However, according to the qualifying disposition rules, your income will be taxed at the capital gain rate if you have owned shares long.

 Carol bought one share with a 15% discount offered by her company.
 The stock has a $20 market value, and she pays $17 per share based on her 15% discount.
 She held the stock for more than a year and a day from her purchase date and more than two years from her company’s offering date.

 She sells the stock at $30 per share.
 Carol earned $13 per share ($30 less $17) with two different tax treatments.
-The difference between $20 less $17 or $3 will be recognized as ordinary income and taxed at her 33% tax bracket.
-The remaining $10 will be taxed at the capital gain rate of 15% because she held the shares long enough according to the rules above.
+The difference between $20, less $17, or $3 will be recognized as ordinary income and taxed at her 33% tax bracket.
+According to the rules above, the remaining $10 will be taxed at the capital gain rate of 15% because she held the shares long enough.